malvikasharan/surrounded-by-giants/_posts/2020-09-02-dora-panel-open-science.md

 *This talk was given in a panel organised by [Declaration of Research Assessment (DORA)](https://sfdora.org/): Addressing Roadblocks in Research Assessment Reform.
 Slides are available on [Zenodo](https://zenodo.org/record/4013300) and can be cited as "Sharan, Malvika.
 (2020, September).
 Challenges in Assessing Contributions to Reproducible Research and Open Science.
 Zenodo. http://doi.org/10.5281/zenodo.4013300"*

 Reproducibility is when the same steps are applied to the same data set, they always produce the same result.
-Reproducibility along with transparent reporting provide a good indicator of quality research.
+Reproducibility along with transparent reporting provides a good indicator of quality research.

-This might be a simple definition, yet it offers us a promising way to assess quality of a research work that requires multiple and often complex decision-making processes.
+This might be a simple definition, yet it offers us a promising way to assess the quality of a research work that requires multiple and often complex decision-making processes.
-Starting from selection of a project idea, planning, data collection, processing, analysis, publishing, archiving and ultimately by ensuring that others can build upon our work, it promotes collaboration over competition.
+Starting from the selection of a project idea, planning, data collection, processing, analysis, publishing, archiving and ultimately by ensuring that others can build upon our work, it promotes collaboration over competition.

 Nonetheless, conducting research with reproducible workflow can be daunting, both resource-wise and skill-wise.
 Moreover, it is seldom mandatory for publication; the ultimate reward researchers aim to obtain.